Preparing to go: What to take with you

 You need to adjust your headlamps to avoid dazzling other drivers.

-Headlamp converter kits can make this a simple process, but if you’re in any doubt about what is required, it’s worth speaking to your car dealer, as they should be able to make the necessary changes for you.
+Headlamp converter kits can make this a straightforward process.
+If you’re not sure, speak to your car dealer.
+They should be able to make the necessary changes for you.

 Sat Nav